Foundation of Modern Hypocrisy

 For French people, the pets which keep them company are treated with empathy.
 In contrast, the animals they cannot see or hear are livestock, which can be killed and consumed.

-I cannot help but think if there existed elves, they must believe that we humans, who hunt down deer and cut down trees, are so cruel.
+I cannot help but think if there existed elves, they must believe that we humans, who hunt down deer and chop down trees, are so cruel.

 The same things happen not only to food but also to people.